Dragon-Developer/MMXE/README.md

 - Doccumentation on adding new characters, armors, etc
 - How to add new enemies (Currently unfinished)
 - Some programming syntax
-- How to add new levels and some tips and tricks for creating good levels.
+- How to add new levels
+- tips and tricks for creating good levels.

 New features will be added with time.
 If you want a feature we cannot/do not want to add, feel free to fork this repository and add it in yourself.
 The mmxe team is happy to show you the inner workings of the engine.

 # Features
 Currently notable features include: